PhoenixBasics/phoenixbasics.github.io/step2addpage.md

       end
     ```

-  5. Create a new file `lib/fawkes_web/templates/page/about.html.eex`
+  5. Create a new template at `lib/fawkes_web/templates/page/about.html.eex`
-  6. Add the following content to the file:
+  6. Add the following content to the template:

   ```
   <div class="section-white">